5/8/2025

 speaker

-Ansi Roussi
+Ansi Rousey

-Okay, so these apartments held for sale didn't have, or these were not the main explanation here.
+Okay, so these apartments held for sale didn't have or these were not the main explanation here.

 speaker